litwellchi/AVDC-Baseline/README.md

 ## AVDC
+## Experiment code of AVDC on other baseline by Xiaowei
 The official codebase for training video policies in AVDC

 NEWS: We have released another repository for running our Meta-World and iTHOR experiments [here](https://github.com/flow-diffusion/AVDC_experiments/)!